kailash-manasarovar/statement/docs/timeline/2023/september.md

 - He never responds to my texts or emails at all now.
 - Why?

+#### The abomination of desolation in the holy place

+- The monk is a holy abomination himself.
+- We heard that this is confirmed now.
+- Were they doing this to women at Blou too?
+When I stayed at the monastery in France, my bedroom door did not lock and they were all like... oh it's completely safe here.
+- The Satya monks at La Sella may also need a little look at.

 ## Alex and Paul

 - I knock on Paul's door in the old town to say hello.
 He's an old friend from Dénia.